geoffreysperl/teaching/_pages/equitable.md

     <img src="/images/artifacts/wakanda/wakanda-gallery-walk-collection-2.jpg" loading="lazy">
     <img src="/images/artifacts/wakanda/wakanda-gallery-walk-collection-4.jpg" loading="lazy">
   </div>
-  <em>Wakanda and Africa Gallery Walk, January 2023</em>
+  <em>Wakanda Gallery Walk, January 2023</em>
 </div>

-Our final project for the year was a family ethnography (no artifacts are provided since these were private stories), where the students had to interview their families and determine where they came from.
-Most of the students
+Our year-end project involved family ethnographies.
+Students interviewed family members (if possible) to explore their origins and heritage.
+Although some students hesitated initially, they discovered that discussing family history with parents was a rewarding experience.
+By year-end, most students had crafted narratives they could share with pride.

+Beyond EMS, my journey extends to engaging with both adult learners at WCCCD and students at HHS.
+These experiences have underscored the critical role of language support.
+I’ve discovered that creating an inclusive environment demands responsiveness and adaptability.
+Moreover, working with students under Individualized Education Programs (IEPs) and 504 plans—both at EMS and HHS—has reinforced the need for personalized approaches.
+By reflecting on their unique needs and adjusting instruction accordingly, I can try to ensure equitable learning opportunities for all.

 These experiences have taught me the importance of reflection and responsiveness in teaching.
 By prioritizing student feedback and adapting instructional methods accordingly, I aim to create inclusive and engaging learning environments that resonate with diverse student populations.